Lorena1908/Pong_Game/README.md

 - The `main (with pygame).py`was made with the pygame module

 ## Setup
+1. Install the required packages using the following command: `pip install -r requirements.txt`
-To run any of the programs just type `python <filename>` on the command line
+2. To run any of the programs just type `python <filename>` on the command line